matusvla/easyflag/README.md

 ## Usage notes

-- The package does not distinguish between the flag form with one and two leading hyphens (e.g. `-help` and `--help` are both valid, and they mean the same)
+- The package does not distinguish between the flag form with one and two leading hyphens (e.g. `-help` and `--help` are both valid, and they mean the same).

 - The allowed form of a boolean flag is either `-boo` without any value or `-boo=true` for an explicit value setup.
 This corresponds to the behavior of the native go [flag](https://pkg.go.dev/flag) package.

-- For any field type other than boolean both forms `-str val` and `str=val` are allowed
+- For any field type other than boolean both forms `-str val` and `str=val` are allowed.

 - There are two reserved flags `-h` and `-help`.
 If a user provides one of these, only the information about the available flags is printed ant the program exits.